 The Western Health Frequently Asked Questions (FAQs) are a summary of common questions and answers regarding the COVID-19 Vaccine and the COVID-19 Vaccination Hub being operated by Western Health.
 FAQs are based on the most up to date information available, and answers will be be updated as further information is available.
 References and recommended reading can be found at the end of this information.

-- Vaccination will be phased and is free.
+- Vaccination is free.

 - By being vaccinated you are helping to protect yourself, your family and your colleagues from serious COVID-19 health implications